 Howard University College of Pharmacy operates on a rolling admissions process, which means that we start interviewing applicants as soon as we have a complete file.
 Therefore, the sooner you submit your application and required paperwork, the better your chances of being interviewed and/or accepted.

-To be considered for admission into NTDP program, all applicants, must have a Valid US Pharmacist License and are required to submit completed application files which include:
+To be considered for admission into NTDP program, American and Canadian Citizens who are also Licensed Practicing Pharmacist are required to submit completed application files which include:

 - Notarized photocopy of current US Pharmacy Registration/license

 - Two letters of recommendation from pharmacy colleagues

 - A letter of Career Plan/Statement of Goals (800-1000 typed words)

 - Two professional headshot photos (taken in past 3-6 months)

 Most communication with applicants is done via email when possible, so please be alert for emails regarding your application.
 Notification generally occurs within a few weeks after you have submitted your application.